laikw/bankdm-build/instructions.md

 ![studio](img/studio5.png)

-- Enter a name for the project and click `Create project`.
+- Enter a name for the project (e.g. BankDM) and click `Create project`.
+The screenshots below use the name BankDemo2.

 ![studio](img/studio6.png)